Privacy and Legal Disclaimers

 - Whether your providing the information is voluntary or mandatory under law; and

-- Effects if you choose to not provide the requested information.
+- Results if you choose to not provide the requested information.

 For the general contact information that may be submitted through www.uscis.gov, we have completed a Privacy Impact Assessment (PIA) and System of Records Notice (SORN) providing details about the privacy protections and redress options available for the contact information we collect from the public.
-This information may be used to distribute information to you and to perform various administrative tasks.
+We may use this information to provide you with information and to perform various administrative tasks.
 For further information, please reference the privacy compliance documentation below:

 - DHS/ALL/PIA-006 Department of Homeland Security General Contact Lists (PDF) Privacy Impact Assessment (April 25, 2019)